ldbc/ldbc_snb_interactive_v1_impls/graphdb/README.md

 ***After that you need to change the following environment variables based on your data source.***

-1. Set the `GRAPHDB_IMPORT_TTL_DIR` environment variable to point to the generated dataset.
-Its default value points to the example dataset under the `test-data` directory:
+1. Set the `GRAPHDB_IMPORT_TTL_DIR` environment variable to point to the generated data set.
+Its default value points to the example data set under the `test-data` directory:

 ```bash
 export GRAPHDB_IMPORT_TTL_DIR=`pwd`/test-data/